colabottles/toddl/posts/accessibe-is-not-your-friend.md

 ![A snake oil salesman on his wagon where he sells snake oil that has the AccessiBe logo Photoshopped on the side of the wagon.](https://res.cloudinary.com/colabottles/image/upload/v1626382025/images/snakeoil.jpg "A snake oil salesman on his wagon where he sells snake oil that has the AccessiBe logo Photoshopped on the side of the wagon.")

+The following view does not represent my employer, or any other entity I am involved with.
+The views expressed here are strictly my own.

 ### The Shot

 A recent thread on Twitter caught my eye and it was probably the most ridiculous thing I have read in a very long time.